Sway367/EnergySense_Burden-Analysis-in-RSP-Area/README.md

 Kaggle is the world's largest data science community with powerful tools and resources to help achieve data science goals.

 This is the description of my dataset:
-* The details about the columns are as follows:
 * status_id: A unique id for each tweet [numeric].
 * text: tweet text data [string].
 * created_at: The timestamp of the tweet [timestamp].